PRK Eye Surgery Recovery Tips

 - Limit screen time: You will not be able to focus comfortably on screens during the initial part of your recovery.
 It could cause significant eye strain and delays in healing, particularly if you try to look at a computer all day.

 - Use numbing drops as necessary: There should not be much pain after PRK, but we will prescribe you numbing eye drops for any pain you may experience.

 - Administer artificial tears frequently: It’s important to use artificial drops to combat dry eye and keep your eyes lubricated.
 Our surgeons will give you detailed instructions on how often to use your prescribed eye drops.

 - Keep your eyes protected: You should shower below the head in order to keep water from getting in your eyes.
 We will also give you eye shields to wear while sleeping.

 - Come to your follow-up appointments: It’s crucial to attend all of your follow-up appointments.
 We will check your eyes, answer any questions you have, and make sure that you are healing well.

 Schedule Your PRK Consultation

-If you want to improve your vision and reduce your dependency on corrective lenses, call Kirk Eye Center at 708-771-3334 today to schedule your consultation.
+If you want to improve your vision and reduce your dependency on corrective lenses, call Kirk Eye Center today to schedule your consultation.
 We will evaluate your eyes and let you know if you are a candidate for LASIK or PRK.
 Our family-owned practice serves patients in River Forest, Gurnee, and other nearby areas of Chicago.